Appliance Repair FAQ

 A clear solution is hard to pin down without an inspection from an experienced appliance repair technician.
 Luckily, Central One Service is here to help in the Little Rock and central Arkansas area!

-Where is water filter?
+Where is the water filter?
 How can I get one?

 Changing your refrigerator’s water filter can often solve a lot of problems you might find your appliance is having.
 Contact your manufacturer to find out where to get a filter or go to a big box retailer like Lowe’s or Home Depot to easily replace it.